Wide range of innovative products

 A long focal length telescope with a large aperture (for example a Newtonian or Schmidt Cassegrain telescope) is suitable for planetary photography because, on the one hand, the large aperture leads to shorter exposure times and, on the other hand, such telescopes also have a higher resolution, making more details visible on the planet.
 In general, though, refractors and reflectors are equally well suited.
 Schmidt Cassegrain telescopes are often used for planetary photography, as they not only offer a large aperture and long focal length, but also have a compact and manageable design.

 Image of the planet Jupiter.
-Photographed from the French Alps, the planet’s cloud bands are clearly visible.
+Photographed from the French Alps.
+The planet’s cloud bands are clearly visible.
 Mario Weigand Image of the planet Jupiter.
-Photographed from the French Alps, the planet’s cloud bands are clearly visible.
+Photographed from the French Alps.
+The planet’s cloud bands are clearly visible.
 Mario Weigand

-When using long focal lengths of 2,000 to 10,000 millimetres, which are common with planetary photography, a capable and mechanically sound mount is essential, since it must not cause any vibrations during tracking.
+When using long focal lengths of 1,200 to 4,800 millimetres, which are common with planetary photography, a capable and mechanically sound mount is essential, since it must not cause any vibrations during tracking.
 At the same time, the mount must ensure that the image of the planet to be photographed remains reliably positioned on the camera chip during the entire exposure sequence.
-In contrast to deep sky objects, when photographing planets, the objects are relatively bright which allows very short exposure times in the range of fractions of a second to a few seconds – and therefore the requirements for precise tracking are not quite as great as in deep sky photography.
+In contrast to deep sky objects, when photographing planets, the objects are relatively bright which allows very short exposure times in the range of fractions of a second to a few seconds – and therefore the requirements for precise tracking are not quite as strict as in deep sky photography.

 Picture of the planet Mars.
 The image clearly shows clouds in the region of the large shield volcano Elysium Mons.
 The largely melted northern polar cap is also very striking.
 Mario Weigand Picture of the planet Mars.
 The image clearly shows clouds in the region of the large shield volcano Elysium Mons.
 The largely melted northern polar cap is also very striking.
 Mario Weigand

-Author: Ullrich Dittler / Licence: Oculum Verlag GmbH
+Author: Ullrich Dittler / Licence: Oculum-Verlag GmbH